 Ever power-hungry, Cromwell convinced Henry to marry Anne of Cleves, daughter of the powerful Duke Wilhelm of Cleves.
 Henry immediately regretted heeding the advice.
-Cromwell was executed the same day as the king's next marriage, to Catherine Howard.
-Henry reportedly expressed remorse for offing his trusted advisor.see more on Thomas Cromwell
+Cromwell was executed the same day as the king's next marriage to Catherine Howard.
+Henry reportedly expressed remorse for offing his trusted advisor.

 One of the world's most famous prophets, Nostradamus has as many dissidents as loyal followers.
-The latter swear he predicted such events as the rise of Hitler, the death of JFK, and September 11 in the 1500s, when his soothsaying services were sought after by royalty.
+The latter swear he predicted such events as the rise of the Third Reicht, the demise of JFK, and September 11 in the 1500s, when his soothsaying services were sought after by royalty.

-Nostradamus, who was considered an ally of Satan by some (and a lunatic and fraud by others), feared he would be executed for heresy by the Catholic Church, but such a fate never came.
-He died in 1566, Counselor and Physician-in-Ordinary to King Charles IX of France, who took the throne after the death of his father, Henry II.
+Nostradamus, who was considered an ally of Satan by some (and a lunatic and fake by others), feared he would be executed for heresy by the Catholic Church, but such a fate never came.
+He passed in 1566, Counselor and Physician-in-Ordinary to King Charles IX of France, who took the throne after the passing of his father, Henry II.

-Though Nostradamus did not, by most accounts, exert a dark influence on Catherine, she influenced King Charles IX by orchestrating the St. Bartholomew's Day Massacre, which led to the deaths of thousands of French protestants in 1572.
-Those who believe in the prophetic powers of Nostradamus suggest he predicted the massacre, which may have influenced Catherine's actions.
+Though Nostradamus did not, by most accounts, exert a dark influence on Catherine, she influenced King Charles IX by orchestrating the St. Bartholomew's Day Massacre, which led to the demise of thousands of French protestants in 1572.
+Those who believe in the prophetic powers of Nostradamus suggest he predicted the event, which may have influenced Catherine's actions.

 Author of Three Books Concerning Occult Philosophy, Heinrich Cornelius Agrippa roamed Europe, where his services were sought in the royal courts of The Netherlands, England, Italy, and Spain.
 He was a healer, alchemist, and court astrologer in the 1500s, and is said to have been a master at playing sides against each other for his own benefit, as opportunities presented themselves.